 Upon entry, one encounters a space with massive walls, in which everyday temporality is suspended and the outside world is placed at sensory removal.

-The succession of day and night is a two‐tone silken twine - Iqbal
+The succession of night and day is a two‐tone silken twine - Iqbal

-Roz o shab (day and night) is a site-specific neon installation that responds to historical references and sensory encounters of this arresting space.
+Roz o shab (night and day) is a site-specific neon installation that responds to historical references and sensory encounters of this arresting space.
 The entangled “river” of blue neon is threaded through with red, rewarding the eye tracing the maze with the one successful route bridging the everyday outside and the liminal inside.

 Roz o shab’s layout recalls labyrinthine structures in Mughal architecture (bhool bhulaiyan) and analogous fort and palace architectures in other sites.
 By situating a children’s puzzle with its knotted form in stark juxtaposition with the stateliness of Mughal architecture, Roz o shab evokes the temporal distance that separates the Mughal past from our contemporary present.